HaliteChallenge/Halite-III/website/learn-programming-challenge/game-overview.md

 <div class="doc-section" markdown="1">

-#### Gameplay Details
+#### Gameplay Overview

-Games begin with a six second initialization phase.
 Players each start the game with 1,000 stored halite, a shipyard, and knowledge of the game map.
 The map is a 2d grid (32x32, 64x64, or 80x80) with a unique symmetric pattern of halite.
 Each player's shipyard position is fixed on the map, and the shipyard is the only place a player can spawn new ships.

 Ships are the main actors in a game of Halite III.
 Ships explore the board, collect precious halite, and can interact with opposing players.
 Ships are powered by the energy they collect and store; any move costs 10% of the halite in their cargo.
 Ships can make one action per turn: they can move one unit in any cardinal direction, collect halite, or convert into dropoffs.